Register now! We encourage participants, judges, and stewards to register now for the competition so we can keep you in the loop!

 The reason BJCP judging is so useful is because the beers are judged blind and the judges are trained to use common descriptive terms.
-Blind judging is important because it removes all bias towards (or against) an entrant and allows complete honesty.
+Blind judging is important because it removes all bias towards (or against) an entrant and allows complete honesty and a level playing field.
 Common descriptive terms are important because it ensures that the qualities being perceived by the judge can be communicated as clearly as possible, to be understood by multiple parties.

 Brewing “To Style”

 Beer styles (even specialty ones) are very useful because they help group beers with similar flavour characteristics and balance.
 A style/subcategory declaration helps set the drinker’s expectation for your beer.